 A positive Actim Partus test result indicates the presence of tissue damage, which may lead to preterm delivery.
 A negative test result, in turn, means that there are no significant changes in the choriodecidual layer.
 Delivery is therefore very unlikely to happen within the next 1-2 week(s), even if the patient has contractions.

 Figure 1.
-Actim Partus identifies the risk of preterm birth (PTB) through a cervical swab sample.
+Actim Partus identifies the risk of preterm delivery (PTD) through a simple cervical swab sample.

 Preterm delivery or Braxton-Hicks contractions?